-Ladder diagrams are particularly useful for evaluating the reactivity between a weak acid and a weak base.
-Figure 6.5 shows a single ladder diagram for acetic acid/acetate and p-nitrophenol/p-nitrophenolate.
+A ladder diagram is particularly useful for evaluating the reactivity between a weak acid and a weak base.
+Figure 6.5, for example, shows a single ladder diagram for acetic acid/acetate and for p-nitrophenol/p-nitrophenolate.
 An acid and a base can not co-exist if their respective areas of predominance do not overlap.
 If we mix together solutions of acetic acid and sodium p-nitrophenolate, the reaction occurs because the areas of predominance for acetic acid and p-nitrophenolate do not overlap.
-The solution's final composition depends on which spe-
+The solution's final composition depends on which species is the limiting reagent.

-$$O_2 N - O^-(aq) + CH_3 COOH(aq) \rightleftharpoons CH_3 COO^-(aq) + O_2 N - OH(aq)$$ cies is the limiting reagent.
 The following example shows how we can use the ladder diagram in Figure 6.5 to evaluate the result of mixing together solutions of acetic acid and p-nitrophenolate.

-$$CH_3 COO^-(aq) + O_2 N - OH(aq)$$
+$$C_6H_4NO_2^-(aq) + CH_3COOH(aq) =$$

+$CH_3COO^-(aq) + C_6H_4NO_2H(aq)$

+6.32

 Figure 6.5 Acid-base ladder diagram showing the areas of predominance for acetic acid/acetate and for p-nitrophenol/p-nitrophenolate.
-The areas in blue shading show the pH range where the weak bases are the predominate species; the weak acid forms are the predominate species in the areas shown in pink shading.
+The areas shaded in blue shows the pH range where the weak bases are the predominate species; the weak acid forms are the predominate species in the areas shaded in pink.

-Predict the approximate pH and the final composition of mixing together 0.090 moles of acetic acid and 0.040 moles of p-nitrophenolate.
+Predict the approximate pH and the final composition after mixing together 0.090 moles of acetic acid and 0.040 moles of p-nitrophenolate.

 The ladder diagram in Figure 6.5 indicates that the reaction between acetic acid and p-nitrophenolate is favorable.
-Because acetic acid is in excess, we assume that the reaction of p-nitrophenolate to p-nitrophenol is complete.
+Because acetic acid is in excess, we assume the reaction of p-nitrophenolate to p-nitrophenol is complete.
 At equilibrium essentially no p-nitrophenolate remains and there are 0.040 mol of p-nitrophenol.
-Converting p-nitrophenolate to p-nitrophenol consumes 0.040 moles of acetic acid; thus moles $CH_3COOH = 0.090 - 0.040 = 0.050$ mol moles $CH_3COO^- = 0.040$ mol
+Converting p-nitrophenolate to p-nitrophenol consumes 0.040 moles of acetic acid; thus

+moles

+$$CH_3COOH = 0.090 - 0.040 = 0.050$$

+mol

+moles $CH_3COO^- = 0.040$ mol

-According to the ladder diagram, the pH is 4.76 when there are equal amounts of CH_3COOH and CH_3COO^- .
-Because we have slightly more CH_3COOH than CH_3COO^- , the pH is slightly less than 4.76.
+According to the ladder diagram, the pH is 4.76 when there are equal amounts of CH3COOH and CH3COO-.
+Because we have slightly more CH3COOH than CH3COO-, the pH is slightly less than 4.76.

-Using Figure 6.5, predict the approximate pH and the composition of a solution formed by mixing together 0.090 moles of p-nitrophenolate and 0.040 moles of acetic acid.
+Using Figure 6.5, predict the approximate pH and the composition of the solution formed by mixing together 0.090 moles of p-nitrophenolate and 0.040 moles of acetic acid.